Naples International Airport: History

+Foundation and early years

 The district of Capodichino – in the area known as "Campo di Marte" – hosted the first flight exhibitions in Naples in 1910.
 During the First World War, "Campo di Marte" became a military airport in order to defend the town against Austro-Hungarian and German air attacks.

 During World War II, it was used as a combat airfield by the United States Army Air Forces and the Royal Air Force extensively during the Italian Campaign.
 The airfield was first used by RAF No. 324 Wing with its five squadrons of Supermarine Spitfires in 1943.
 It was then used by the US Twelfth Air Force which stationed the following units at the airport: 79th Fighter Group (January–May 1944, P-40 Warhawk/P-47 Thunderbolt); 47th Bombardment Group (March–April 1944, A-20 Havoc); 33d Fighter Group (April–May 1944, P-40 Warhawk), 332nd FG (15 Apr 44 - 28 Mar 44, P-39 Airacobra).
 When the combat units moved out, Air Transport Command used the airport as a major transshipment hub for cargo, transiting aircraft and personnel for the remainder of the war.

 Commercial traffic started in 1950.
 In 1980, GE.S.A.C. ("Gestione Servizi Aeroporto Capodichino") was established to administer the airport; in 1982, it became "Gestione Servizi Aeroporti Campani" and participated in by the City Council, the province of Naples and Alitalia.
-In 1995 GE.S.A.C. drew up – with BAA assistance – a new master plan, which marked the beginning of a twenty-year development plan.
-After two years (1997), GE.S.A.C. was the first airport management company in Italy to be privatised: BAA acquires 70% of the share package from the City Council and Province of Naples.
-In 1998, the "Galleria Napoli" opened, a shopping arcade open 365 days a year inside Terminal 1.
-In 2002, Prince Charles inaugurated the new departure lounge.
+In 1995, GE.S.A.C. drew up – with BAA assistance – a new master plan, which marked the beginning of a twenty-year development plan.

+Development since the 2000s

-In June 2005, the airport's maiden transatlantic flight took off.
-Eurofly began a seasonal service to New York City using Airbus A330s.
-Afterward, the airline merged with Meridiana to create Meridiana Fly, which started operating the route instead.
-In 2018, the carrier rebranded as Air Italy, and the flight to New York ceased.
-Nevertheless, United Airlines launched a link to Newark the following May; the service would operate every summer.
+In June 2005, Eurofly began seasonal service to New York City using Airbus A330s.
+This was the airport's first transatlantic flight.
+In 2010, the airline merged with Meridiana to form Meridiana Fly, which maintained the route.
+The service ceased in 2017 ahead of Meridiana Fly's rebranding as Air Italy.
+In May 2019, United Airlines launched seasonal flights to Newark aboard a Boeing 767.
+Then in May 2024, Delta Air Lines launched seasonal flights from New York J.F.K, also with a 767, followed by American Airlines from Philadelphia with a 787 a month later.

 Facilities

+Operations

 The airport is class 4D ICAO and has the classification of military airport opened to commercial air traffic 24 hours/day.
 The airport management company is fully responsible for managing the airport and coordinating and control activities of all the private operators present in the airport.
 Capodichino hosts some aeronautical industrial activities like Atitech, Alenia Aeronautica, Aeronavali, Tecnam Costruzioni Aeronautiche.